 Cloudera Manager and CDH come packaged with an embedded PostgreSQL database for use in non-production environments.
 The embedded PostgreSQL database is not supported in production environments.
 For production environments, you must configure your cluster to use dedicated external databases.

 After installing a database, upgrade to the latest patch and apply appropriate updates.
 Available updates may be specific to the operating system on which it is installed.

 - Cloudera recommends that you use the default versions of databases that correspond to the operating system of your cluster nodes.
 Refer to the operating system's documentation to verify support if you choose to use a database other than the default.
-Note that Hue requires the default MySQL/MariaDB version (if used) of the operating system on which it is installed.
-For more information, see Hue Databases.

 - Use UTF8 encoding for all custom databases.
 MySQL and MariaDB must use the MySQL utf8 encoding, not utf8mb4.